 - October through December: Amazon.com, Target.com and Walmart.com

-Discover cardholders must activate their quarterly rotating categories before they can earn 5 percent cash back on purchases but activation is relatively easy.
+Discover cardholders must activate their quarterly rotating categories before they can earn the higher cash back on purchases, but activation is relatively easy.
 Just watch for an email reminder or log in to your Discover online account, then click or tap the button that activates your categories.

-Discover does not offer a sign-up bonus but cardholders can essentially double their cash back in their first year through Discover’s Cashback Match program.
-As the name implies, Discover will match all cash back you earn at the end of your first year as a cardholder—so make sure to activate those categories each quarter.
+Discover does not offer a sign-up bonus, but as the name implies, Discover will match all cash back you earn at the end of your first year as a cardholder—so make sure to activate those categories each quarter.

 The bottom line